Group Handwriting Classes with Guided Practice

 Good when closer individual pacing is not the first requirement.

-How Group Handwriting Coaching Is Different
+How Shared Handwriting Coaching Is Different

 Shared structure